 As early as week 31 of pregnancy, the baby is generally positioned with knees bent, crossed arms and legs, chin resting on the chest.
 He continues to solidify his little bones.
 So be sure to choose the right food, especially those high in calcium!

 Week 32 of Pregnancy

 Your baby's skin has turned pink but is still wrinkled!
 He perceives the difference between darkness and light but begins to feel a little cramped in your belly!
 He hears you better, so continue to communicate with him on a regular basis.
 His bones also continue to form.
 In contrast, the bones of his skull are not yet strong to facilitate delivery.

 Week 33 of Pregnancy

-Your baby weighs about 2.1 kilos and he is 42 centimeters.
+Your baby weighs about 2.1 kilos and he is 42 centimetres.
 To see more closely what your baby looks like, use the ultrasound at 33 weeks!
 His brain matures, as does his immune system.
 His respiratory system is yet to reach maturity, he’s placed in an incubator, in case of premature delivery.

 Week 34 of Pregnancy

 During the 34th week of pregnancy, your baby does not move much because he is now cramped.
 Do not worry, even if his movements are not as frequent as before, you will continue to feel his presence.
 On the other hand, the baby puts his head down, in preparation for childbirth.
 If this is not the case - do not worry, many babies wait for the 36th week of pregnancy to adapt to this position.
-Your baby starts practicing breathing and swallowing a lot of amniotic fluid.
+Your baby starts practising breathing and swallowing a lot of amniotic fluid.
 At this stage of pregnancy, you may even feel baby hiccups.